-These Special Constables and Building Patrollers embody the very model of Community Based Policing.
-Frontline officers are totally imbedded with the student population, offering both support and interaction that is so necessary for these young adults to grow into the leaders of tomorrow.
-Senior management teams work closely with an array of University departments to support the institutions mission providing the best and safest learning and teaching environments possible.
+As the year progresses we will continue to research, design and implement solutions aimed at furthering our reduction of reported crime on campus.
+Building and preserving the trust held in us by our community will remain our top priority.
+Frontline officers will remain imbedded with the student population, offering both the support and the interaction that is so necessary for these young adults to grow into the leaders of tomorrow.
+The senior management team will continue to work closely with an array of University departments to support the institutions mission providing the best and safest learning and teaching environments possible.